Learning Gaussian Graphical Models with Latent Confounders: Introduction

-\end{itemize} The remainder of this paper is organized as follows: In section \ref{sec:setup}, we introduce the basic setup for GGM, LVGGM and PCA+GGM.
-A brief literature review follows.
-Then we describe our method PCA+LVGGM.
-In section \ref{sec:theory}, we present theoretical results for PCA+GGM and use this result to analyze the similarities and differences between LVGGM and PCA+GGM.
-In section \ref{sec:simulation}, we demonstrate the utility of the various approaches in the simulation setting.
-Finally, in section \ref{sec:application} we apply the methods on two real world data sets.
+The remainder of this paper is organized as follows: In Section \ref{sec:setup}, we introduce the problem definition for GGM, LVGGM and PCA+GGM followed by a brief literature review.
+Next, we introduce our hybrid method, PCA+LVGGM, and present a novel theoretical results for PCA+GGM in Section \ref{sec:theory}.
+We use these result to analyze the similarities and differences between LVGGM and PCA+GGM.
+In Section \ref{sec:simulation}, we compare the utility of the various approaches in the simulation setting.
+Finally, in Section \ref{sec:application} we apply the methods on two real world data sets.